Survey of Low-Resource Machine Translation: Introduction

 Current machine translation (MT) systems have reached the stage where researchers are now debating whether or not they can rival human translators in performance \cite{DBLP:journals/corr/abs-1803-05567,2018arXiv180807048L,toral-etal-2018-attaining,popel2020nature}.
 However these MT systems are typically trained on data sets consisting of tens or even hundreds of millions of parallel sentences.
 Data sets of this magnitude are only available for a small number of highly resourced language pairs (typically English paired with some European languages, Arabic and Chinese).
 The reality is that for the vast majority of language pairs in the world the amount of data available is extremely limited, or simply non-existent.

-In Table~\ref{tab:example} we illustrate the differences between what can be considered to be high, medium and low resource language pairs, based on the number of first language speakers\footnote{from Ethnologue: \url{https://www.ethnologue.com/}} and the number of parallel sentences in Opus \citep{TIEDEMANN12.463}, the largest collection of publicly available translated data.
-Although there is a correlation between speaker numbers and size of parallel data, there are many exceptions where either widely spoken languages have little parallel data, or languages with very small speaker numbers are richly resourced (mainly European languages).
+In Table~\ref{tab:example} we select three language pairs that display a range of resource levels.
+We show the estimated number of first language speakers\footnote{from Ethnologue: \url{https://www.ethnologue.com/}} of the non-English language, together with the number of parallel sentences available in Opus \citep{TIEDEMANN12.463}, the largest collection of publicly available translated data.\footnote{The Opus counts were accessed in September 2021.}$^,$\footnote{There are of course parallel corpora that are not in Opus, and so these numbers remain an approximation, but we believe that due to its size and coverage, Opus counts can be taken as indicative of the total available parallel data.} Although there is typically a correlation between speaker numbers and size of available resources, there are many exceptions where either widely spoken languages have little parallel data, or languages with very small speaker numbers are richly resourced (mainly European languages).
 For one of the world's most spoken languages, French, there are nearly 280 million parallel sentences of English--French in OPUS.
-However when we search for English--Myanmar, we find only around 700,000 parallel sentences, despite Myanmar having a large number of speakers.
-If we consider the Nigerian language Fon, which still has over 2 million speakers, then we find far fewer parallel sentences, only 35,000.
+However when we search for English--Myanmar, we find only around 700,000 parallel sentences, despite Myanmar having tens of millions of speakers.
+If we consider Fon, which has around 2 million speakers, then we find far fewer parallel sentences, only 35,000\footnote{To find further resources for Fon, we could consider Fon--French \cite{emezue-dossou-2020-ffr}, where there is more parallel than for Fon--English, although the cleaned corpus still has fewer than 55k sentence pairs}.
 Developing MT systems for these three language pairs will require very different techniques.